chudur-budur/models/README-NOD.md

 # Some Notes on How to Run Experiments on Custom Data

 First, this code won't work on the latest python.
 So you need to use python older than `<3.7.0`.
 In this case we are using `3.6.13`.
-To know how to maintain multiple python version and sandboxing installation, please see [pyenv](https://github.com/pyenv/pyenv) and [pipenv](https://github.com/pypa/pipenv).
+To know how to maintain multiple python versions and sandboxing them, please see [pyenv](https://github.com/pyenv/pyenv) and [pipenv](https://github.com/pypa/pipenv).

 Then install tensorflow --